 Along with your completed and signed N-600, all applicants should provide:

-If you only have one U.S. citizen parent, you will need to provide additional information to prove that he or she resided or was physically present in the United States for the period of time required by law.
+If you only have one U.S. citizen parent, you will need to provide additional information to prove that he or she resided or was physically present in the U.S. for the period of time required by law.
 This evidence can include the following documents:

 If you derived citizenship from one U.S. parent, that parent must have had physical and legal custody of you on the date that you derived citizenship.
 Evidence can include:

-If you were born out-of-wedlock and are basing your claim to U.S. citizenship on your U.S. citizen’s father's status, you should submit proof that he legitimated you, based on the laws of your country of residence or his country of residence such as:
+If you were born out of wedlock and are basing your claim to U.S. citizenship on your U.S. citizen father's status, you should submit proof that he legitimated you, based on the laws of your country of residence or his country of residence, such as: